Accessible PDFs Have 4 Reading Orders

 " "This is the original order in PDF files, before tags and structure were added to PDFs about 20 years ago.
 It shows the physical order of the content in the file’s encoding, based on how the document was created.

-To clarify its purpose in a PDF, we call it the Architectural / Construction order.
+To clarify its purpose in a PDF, we call it the Architectural / Construction order because it reflects the actual code construction in the file.

 This order is not required by the PDF/UA-1 accessibility standard, and we think this is an oversight; many older AT are still in use, and those technologies do not use the Tag Tree.
-Plus, other common technologies used in schools or by mobile devices access the Architectural / Construction Order, not the Tag Order.
+Plus, other common technologies used in schools, by mobile devices, or entry-level assistive technologies use the Architectural / Construction Order, not the Tag Order.

 So to maximize your reach to a wide audience, check the Architectural / Construction reading order, as well as the other reading orders.
 We recommend that the Architectural / Construction Order mirror the Tag Order as closely as possible.